 - Increases work production

-Here are a couple of recommendations for standing desks we use at our office:
+Here are a couple of recommendations for standing desks:

 Varidesk.
 Robust hardware and comes preassembled.
 It’s very easy to lower when you want to sit and raise when you want to stand.
 However, even though the monitor is on a higher platform than the keyboard you can’t adjust the height of the monitor and keyboards separately.
 It’s more expensive and takes up more room than our counterpart below.